autowarefoundation/autoware.universe/planning/autoware_remaining_distance_time_calculator/README.md

 - The calculations are activated once we have a route planned for a mission in Autoware.
 - The calculations are triggered timely based on the `update_rate` parameter.
+- The calculations are skipped if the scenario is PARKING, and the remaining time and distance values are set to 0.0.

 ### Module Parameters